kryukovaolga/yummy-hunt/README.md

 The solution for frontend technical assessment:

 - View recipe list
-- Search for recipes by keyword in title
+- Search for recipes by keyword in title and ingredients
 - View recipe detail in a drawer
 - Save recipe to favorite list